fbpx

 Supplantation can take many forms, said Shelly Weizman, project director of the addiction and public policy initiative at Georgetown University’s O’Neill Institute.
 Replacing general funds with opioid settlement dollars is an obvious one, but there are subtler approaches.

 The federal government pours billions of dollars into addiction-related initiatives annually.
-But some states forfeit federal or decline to expand Medicaid, which is the largest payer of mental health and addiction treatment.
+But some states forfeit federal grants or decline to expand Medicaid, which is the largest payer of mental health and addiction treatment.

 If those jurisdictions then use opioid settlement funds for activities that could have been covered with federal money, Weizman considers it supplantation.